subnetspider/subnetspider.github.io/_posts/2025-01-06-expanding-zfs-pool-with-zpool-replace.md

 # Expanding a ZFS pool with zpool-replace

+### Goal

+The goal of this post is to show how I replaced two old disks in one of my FreeBSD servers ZFS pool with larger disks to increase the amount of storage available.

 ### Background

 For the last month I've been working on migrating my storage to FreeBSD, which has been managed by the FreeNAS / TrueNAS CORE since the beginning of 2019.